 Joy Branagan, Horn

-Joy Branagan is a horn player in the Washington, DC area and is acting Fourth Horn in the Baltimore Symphony Orchestra.
-From 2012-2016 she performed as Second Horn in the National Symphony Orchestra under the direction of Christoph Eschenbach.
+Joy Branagan is a horn player and teacher in the Washington, DC area.
+From 2017-2019 she was acting Fourth Horn in the Baltimore Symphony Orchestra, and from 2012-2016 she performed as Second Horn in the National Symphony Orchestra under the direction of Christoph Eschenbach.
 Joy has been a member of the Vancouver Symphony, San Antonio Symphony, Richmond Symphony (VA), Albany Symphony, and New Haven Symphony.
 She regularly performs with the Harrisburg Symphony, Kennedy Center Opera House Orchestra, and other orchestras in the DC and Baltimore areas.

 Joy has a Master of Music in Orchestral Performance from Manhattan School of Music and a Bachelor of Music Education from The University of Georgia.